We may earn a commission if you make a purchase through the links on our website.

 Pacman

-There are two main reasons why few people would prefer to use Arch Linux: one is because it provides full customization, and two because it comes with an outstanding package manager, known as Pacman.
+There are two main reasons why few people would prefer to use Arch Linux; one is because it provides full customization, and two because it comes with an outstanding package manager, known as Pacman.

 As mentioned earlier, Arch Linux uses the one-of-a-kind package manager, “pacman,” which allows you to either use a pre-built package (from repositories) or build it yourself from scratch.
 Pacman includes a set of commands to manage all the Arch-based packages and comes with binary packages to help with a package build.
 This advanced package manager uses simple compressed files “bsdtar(1) .tar” as a package format and a package database system.